-- DON'T be late.
+- Don't be late.
 The time listed on the wedding invitation is the time the ceremony will begin, not the time guests are expected to arrive.
-If a wedding invitation says that the ceremony will begin at 5, be sure to arrive there by 4:45 so as to give yourself time to find a seat, chat with with the other guests, and get settled.
+If a wedding invitation says that the ceremony will begin at 5, be sure to arrive there by 4:45 so as to give yourself time to find a seat, chat with other guests, and get settled.
 Latecomers run the risk of interrupting the processional or the service.
 Some churches and synagogues may even prevent guests from entering the venue once the ceremony has started.

-- DO pay attention and read the wedding program if one is provided.
+- Do pay attention and read the wedding program if one is provided.
 Many ceremonies have parts where the congregation alternately stands and sits.
 The program or officiant may tell you when to do so; if not, follow the lead of others around you.
 If you are physically unable to stand, remain quietly seated.

-- DO mingle with other guests.
+- Do mingle with other guests.
 While you may be assigned to a specific table for dinner, you are welcomed to walk around the reception and chat with other guests during the evening.

-- DON'T get drunk.
+- Don't get drunk.
 While a wedding is a time to enjoy yourself, no one appreciates a drunk guest embarrassing themselves.
 Drink alcohol in moderation.

-- DON'T give a toast or speech unless you've been invited to do so.
+- Don't give a toast or speech unless you've been invited to do so.